Infosys probe finds no evidence of misconduct after whistleblower complaint

 Infosys shares closed 1.5 percent higher in a broader Mumbai market which edged 0.3 percent up.

-Reporting by Derek Francis; Writing by Sankalp Phartiyal; Editing by Maju Samuel and Louise Heavens
+Reporting by Derek Francis and Sankalp Phartiyal; Editing by Maju Samuel and Louise Heavens